 Can I bring my partner?Certainly, either as a pillion or if there is room in the support vehicle.

 Do I need a licence?All riders must produce a current Australian or International licence prior to departure.
 Photocopies will not be accepted.

-What insurance will I need?All riders must produce a copy of a current personal medical/travel insurance policy which includes off road motorbike riding or proof of medicare eligibility.
+What insurance will I need?We recommend that all riders take out a medical or travel insurance policy which includes off road motorbike riding.

 What happens if something goes wrong?On Tour your support crew is first aid trained and carry spare bike parts and, on some tours, spare bikes.
 They also carry a satellite phone and an EPIRB.